midozen/osu-top50-tracker/README.md

 ### Todo List

 - [ ] Fix that one weird issue where the output reports that there are changes, but dosen't do anything.
+- [ ] Detect when a new player enters the top 50
+- [ ] Docker version so I don't have to do any weird systemctl stuff in production.
 - [x] Add support for posting to Twitter/X
-- [ ] Docker version so I don't have to do any weird systemctl stuff in production.